BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

 * Query results can be easily cached (using a variety of in-memory or on-disk or third-party caching providers).
 * ES can be hosted locally for development purposes, on an institution's own dedicated hardware or using virtualized hardware like Amazon Web Services (AWS) or via a dedicated third-party service.
 Ultimately, in the eyes of the web application (discussed below) the datastore is simply an "addressable" service and can live anywhere on the Internet.

+## Dashboard

+The dashboard provides a web interface to run the import/export scripts, view log files and exported CSV's, and see the status of the scripts.
+It is written in Node.js/Express.js and uses Seneca.js to communicate with the various microservices.

 ## Web application

-The Flask web framework will be the primary, or default, tool for developing a web application for the collection-spelunker.
+The  will be the primary, or default, tool for developing a web application for the collection-spelunker.
 Like the datastore an abstract model for the web application may be defined and be implemented in another framework or programming environment but this is also outside the scope of the current work.

 Flask has been chosen because: